Featured

 Four Examples of How The Middle Day Of The Week Can be Turnaround Days When Options With Two Days Of Trading Life Can Surprise.

 Have you noticed in recent trading sessions how five dollar swings in some stocks in one day now seem to be the new norm?
 First lets look at Caterpillar.
-Look at all of the random five dollar daily price swings as of late.
+Look at all of it's random five dollar daily price swings as of late.

 Now look at this, a look at today's action in the $387.50 series of